Code-WvS/snap-yow/README.md

+This project is not under active development.
+Most things should work, just [try yourself](http://code-wvs.github.io/snap-yow/snap.html).

+Originally, it was intended to deploy Snap-YOW games on smartphones.
+You can do it with an Android phone, a GNU/Linux machine, Apache Cordova and `binary.sh`.

-Snap!
+Based on Snap!
 Build Your Own Blocks

 http://snap.berkeley.edu